bcaccinolo/game_of_life_ex/README.md

 - [X] try a version without using `Task.async`.
 Matrix 5
 - [🔥] add the sleep in the Gol module
+        - ✅create a branch for this
+        - extract the Gol module if common to all versions
+        - add sleep

 ## Run test